CARL: Criticality-Aware Agentic Reinforcement Learning: Experiments

 \paragraph{Out of Domain Evaluations.}

-We further evaluate the impact of CARL on the model's out-of-distribution capability.
+We evaluate the impact of CARL on the model's out-of-distribution capability.
 We replace the local database with online search and website access tools and test agents on three more challenging benchmarks.
 Following ASearcher~\cite{gao2025asearcher}, we evaluate each model with 4 random seeds and report both mean and best-of-four results.
-As shown in Table~\ref{tab:search_results}, CARL achieves significant higher performance on GAIA~\cite{mialon2023gaia} and Frames~\cite{krishna2025frames}, and achieves comparable performance on xBench-DeepSearch~\cite{chen2025xbench}.
-This demonstrates the advantage of CARL's critical-action-focused learning strategy in enhancing decision-making and mitigating overfitting, leading to stronger generalization.
+As shown in Table~\ref{tab:search_results}, CARL achieves significantly higher performance on GAIA~\cite{mialon2023gaia} and Frames~\cite{krishna2025frames}, and comparable performance on xBench-DeepSearch~\cite{chen2025xbench}.
+This demonstrates the advantage of CARL's criticality-aware learning strategy in enhancing decision-making and mitigating overfitting, leading to stronger generalization.